RusticWolf86/Botnet-Detection/README.md

 To address data imbalance, we use techniques such as the Synthetic Minority Over-sampling Technique (SMOTE) and Random Undersampling.

 Ensemble Technique
-An ensemble of Random Forest models, combined using majority voting, is used to improve prediction robustness.
+An ensemble of Random Forest models combined with majority voting is used to improve prediction robustness.

 Evaluation
 The performance of the models is evaluated using tools like Confusion Matrix and Performance Reports.